Read about the Philips CPAP Recall Read More

 CPAP Therapy

 Continuous positive airway pressure (CPAP) therapy can help people with all types of sleep apnea.
-It works by pushing air into the respiratory tract through the moth or nose via tubing and a mask.
+It works by pushing air into the respiratory tract through the mouth or nose via tubing and a mask.
 The pressurized air helps keep the airway open and stimulate regular breathing.
+PAP devices like CPAP and BPAP are also used in the management and treatment of central sleep apneas, helping to stabilize sleep and suppress abnormal respiratory events.

 Sometimes similar devices – adaptive servo-ventilation (ASV), automatic positive airway pressure (APAP), variable positive airway pressure (VPAP) or bilevel positive airway pressure (BPAP) – are more effective than standard CPAP for treating central sleep apnea.